The Bell Curve and the Likelihood of Events

 The Bell Curve has two primary metrics: the mean and the standard deviation.

-The mean represents the most probable outcome.
+The mean represents the average outcome and, in a normal distribution, also corresponds to the most probable outcome.
 All other occurrences fall equally on each side, creating downward-sloping lines.

 In Figure 1 above, the mean IQ score is 100.
-Standard deviations measure how far observations deviate from the mean and how dispersed the data is.
+The standard deviation measures how dispersed observations are around the mean.

 Bell Curve Standard Deviations